Aging and society: Paradox of ageing

-Seniors' subjective health remains relatively stable while objective health worsens with age.
+Seniors' subjective health remains relatively stable, while objective health worsens with age.
 Furthermore, it seems that the perceived health improves with age when objective health is controlled in the equation.
 This phenomenon is known as the paradox of ageing.
 People's expectations concerning health co-evolve with the health norms surrounding one's age.
 Elderly people often associate their functional and physical decline with the normal ageing process.
 The elderly may actually enhance their perception of their own health through social comparison; for instance, the older people get, the more they may consider themselves in better health than their same-aged peers.
 Hence, the older a person becomes and the more their actual health declines, the greater the potential role is for social comparison processes to create a gap between a person's objective and subjective health.

 Healthcare

 Many societies in Western Europe and Japan have ageing populations.
-While the effects on society are complex, there is a concern about the impact on health care demand.
+While the effects on society are complex, there is a concern about the impact on healthcare demand.
 The large number of suggestions in the literature for specific interventions to cope with the expected increase in demand for long-term care in ageing societies can be organised under four headings: improve system performance; redesign service delivery; support informal caregivers; and shift demographic parameters.

 However, the annual growth in national health spending is not mainly due to increasing demand from ageing populations, but rather has been driven by rising incomes, costly new medical technology, a shortage of health care workers and informational asymmetries between providers and patients.
-A number of health problems become more prevalent as people get older.
+Several health problems become more prevalent as people get older.
 These include mental health problems as well as physical health problems, especially dementia.

 Even so, it has been estimated that population ageing only explains 0.2 percentage points of the annual growth rate in medical spending of 4.3 percent since 1970.
 In addition, certain reforms to the Medicare system in the United States decreased elderly spending on home health care by 12.5 percent per year between 1996 and 2000.
 This would suggest that the impact of ageing populations on health care costs is not inevitable.

 In United States prisons, medical costs for an ageing inmate could be above $100 per day as of July 2007, while typical inmates cost $33 per day.
-Most State DOCs report spending more than 10 percent of the annual budget on elderly care.
+Most States DOCs report spending more than 10 percent of the annual budget on elderly care.
 That is expected to rise over the next 10–20 years.
 Some states have talked about releasing ageing inmates early.

 Housing

-As Taiwan heads into an ageing society, a study in the city of Kaoshiung suggests that compared to their parents, the current generation of adults have shown a greater interest in age-friendly housing of high-quality building materials and community environment.
+As Taiwan heads into an ageing society, a study in the city of Kaoshiung suggests that compared to their parents, the current generation of adults has shown a greater interest in age-friendly housing of high-quality building materials and community environment.
 The poor living conditions for the elderly was exposed after a fire in the city tore through multiple stories of a dilapidated apartment block.